Ultimate Guide to Rooibos Tea and its Benefits

 Let’s provide you with an example of how red rooibos would be harvested, cut and dried, and why this process is important in creating rich, red rooibos.

 This process takes roughly 12 hours after which, you’ll encounter a tea court that smells sweet, warm, woody and inviting, with rooibos that is no longer green but a striking, traditional red colour!
+Of course, the rooibos will still undergo further processing before delivery.
+This may include cutting the rooibos further to meet specific long and short-cut forms of rooibos required by clients.

 What is ‘green rooibos’ tea?

-Instead, it’s briefly steam blanched, and then undergoes a dry phase, which can be conducted using machine driers, or using a tea court and the sweltering summer temperatures available in South Africa.
+The rooibos then undergoes a dry phase, which can be conducted using machine driers, or using a tea court and the sweltering summer temperatures available in South Africa.
 Using machine dryers can produce a brighter, golf-course green rooibos, than a tea court may produce in this instance but this brighter colour may not signify a higher quality product.

 Eliminating the fermentation process in the production of traditional rooibos is the key to creating green rooibos.